Since Employment Tribunal fees were abolished in 2017, the number of claims made against employers has skyrocketed.

-Rather than have sleepless nights worrying about all the different worst scenarios, seeking clear, pragmatic and commercial sound advice from an Employment Law Consultant can help you to understand the legal position, identify your options and achieve the best possible, quickly.
+Rather than suffer sleepless nights worrying about worst-scenarios or attempting to tackle the situation yourself, seeking clear, pragmatic and commercially-sound advice from an Employment Law Consultant can help you to understand the legal position, identify your options and achieve the best possible, quickly.

 What do Employment Law Consultants do?

 The role of an Employment Law Consultant will vary from company to company, but their main responsibility is to act as an Employment Law specialist.
 They will support you with advice and guidance in the form of a legal helpline and may even be able to help you with practical tasks such as document drafting and reviewing and updating your contracts and handbooks.

 Their aim is to help you comply with the law and best practice and ultimately save you time and money by preventing smaller issues from escalating into bigger, costlier problems.

 Employment Law Consultants can assist with all your day-to-day employee relations challenges, whether you are having difficulty managing numerous and complex grievances, having to confront employee misconduct, or trying to deal with underperforming employees.

 In addition to these immediate employee challenges, an Employment Law Consultant can also help you to manage organisational change, for example by helping you to amend employees’ terms and conditions of employment, conduct a redundancy exercise, or execute a restructure.

 Ellis Whittam: High-quality, fixed-fee Employment Law Consultants